-Workshop: Connecting Communication for Parents
+Workshop: Effective Communication for Parents

 Most of us who have left behind traditional means of discipline, feel unprepared to handle the difficulties of raising children, and are unaware of any good alternatives.

 We often find ourselves yelling, yet we know it harms our relationship AND our child’s developing brain.
 Yelling takes its toll on our emotional health – but it also undermines our influence and damages our relationship with our kids.
 It also will be imitied by our kids.
 The brain is a relational organ.
 Neuroscience today shows relationships shape the developing brain.
-LOVE and KINDNESS help to GROW a child’s brain.
+LOVE and KINDNESS help to GROW a child’s brain

 If a child’s needs are met with empathy, guidance, and love, and nurtured by a close connection then his brain produces love hormones that help the brain regulate and produce the conditions ready for learning.

 In general, many people consider themselves to be great communicators.
 What they usually mean by that is that they are articulate, or speak a lot.
 But that is not what good communication is about.
 Words don’t have the desired effect when they are not perceived along with the underlying intentions of the speaker.
 Words harm relationships when feelings of frustration and anger take control over the words you chose.

 Connecting Communication enhances compassion, harmony and joy in the family.

 Respect is at the basis of bridging the gap: